 Auditor General Stephenson Kamphasa told PAC that his office had engaged a forensic audit firm to work on the remaining 37 files alongside his auditors.

-Opposition lawmaker Kamlepo Kalua, who is PAC vice chairperson, has been claiming that he knows of names of seven cabinet ministers implicated in the mismanagement of the public funds .
+Opposition lawmaker Kamlepo Kalua, who is PAC vice chairperson, he claimed that despite truly these companies being cleared but he knows of names of seven cabinet ministers implicated in the mismanagement of the public funds.

 But speaking in Lilongwe on Tuesday when he presided over the launch of the National Security Policy, Mutharika challenged the institutions investigating the matter – who have kept a tight lid on the rest of the names mentioned in the files – to fast track and complete investigations on what he described as ‘so called’ 13 files and K236 billion audit query.